acoustic-content-samples/wch-flux-sdk/README.md

 # wch-flux-sdk
-SDK for the React and Vue.js SPAs.
+IBM Watson Content Hub SDK for the React and Vue.js SPAs.

+# License
+See the included license file [License](license.txt).